varun-mcb/react-from-cdn/README.md

 If you are going to use external react libraries, then this approach will be a bit cumbersome.

 Most libraries expect react in node_modules of you project.
 If the library is open source, you might have to change all the import statements in the library and use the modified one.

+## Disclaimer:

+Seems using Webpack's Module Federation (https://webpack.js.org/concepts/module-federation) is a better solution than this.
+But cdn solution is much easier.